Data Browser

 Importing data

-To import data, select the target bucket and press the "Data Import" button.
+To import data, select the target bucket.
+Then, click the gear icon and select "Import".

 Select the import file and press the "Import" button.
 The import starts.

-You can select the following three options when importing data:
+You can select the following options when importing data:

 • Treat all fields as String: When enabled, all values are treated as String.